VKing6/vk_markers/Readme.md

 * _reduced_ and _reinforced_

-## Vehicle markers
+## 4. Vehicle markers

 In addition to markers denoting groups, there are also markers for individual vehicles.

-Currently only air vehicles are implemented; add the _airunit_ type to change the marker shape.
+For air vehicles add the _airunit_ type.
+For ground vehicles add the _groundunit_ type.
+Otherwise proceed as normal and the game should figure out making the vehicle you want.

-## BLUFOR tracker
+## 5. BLUFOR tracker

 Markers flagged as BLUFOR tracker (BFT) markers can only be seen by units inside vehicles that are equipped with BFT systems.